Jegs High Performance: Charitable contributions

 Jeg Sr., his sons, and their families created the JEGS Foundation Racing for Cancer Research program to benefit James Cancer Hospital and Richard J. Solove Research Institute at Ohio State University.
 With 100% of proceeds going directly to cancer research, the JEGS Foundation Racing for Cancer Research program has raised several million dollars.
 Team JEGS also sets up mobile cancer screening centers at NHRA weekend events to keep the topic front & center with thousands of drag racing fans.

-The foundation’s distinctive logo is a ribbon featuring the black & white motif of racing's checkered flag filled in with various cancer awareness colors.
+The foundation's logo is a ribbon featuring the black & white motif of racing's checkered flag filled in with various cancer awareness colors.
 It adorns every race car and crew member uniform across the Team JEGS motorsports platform.